What kind of class needs a disclaimer in the syllabus?

 Throughout the course, students heard from guest speakers who have been on the leading edge as legalization has spread: analysts from Deloitte’s Canadian cannabis practice, including practice founder Jennifer Lee; accountants from Citrin Cooperman, which has advised cannabis businesses in states where medical or recreational use has been legalized; and Associate Professor of Accounting Curtis Hall, who recently published an analysis of audit fees in states where cannabis has been legalized.

-Kline and her co-teacher for the course, Associate Clinical Professor of Finance Bradford Sodowick, MD, MBA, developed the class as part of LeBow’s ongoing College Research and Curriculum Innovation (CRCI) initiative, a strategic effort to assess and re-envision LeBow curricula.
+Kline and her co-teacher for the course, Assistant Clinical Professor of Finance Bradford Sodowick, MD, MBA, developed the class as part of LeBow’s ongoing College Research and Curriculum Innovation (CRCI) initiative, a strategic effort to assess and re-envision LeBow curricula.

 “There’s no textbook for this,” Sodowick said.
 “We’re really breaking down silos to model the business.”